TTonnyy789/text-topic-modelling-bertopic/README.md

 If you want to build the Docker image locally:

 The multi-platform docker image builder is required in this case.
+Take M1 Apple Silicon device as an example:

 ```bash
 docker buildx create --use